Client SDKs

 Typed clients with idempotency, retries, and webhook verification built in.

-Every Atlas SDK is built on top of the same REST and WebSocket surface you'd hit with raw HTTP, but it ships with the production-grade defaults baked in: automatic Idempotency-Key generation, retry with exponential backoff, webhook signature verification, and typed request/response models generated from the OpenAPI spec.
+Every kepa SDK is built on top of the same REST and WebSocket surface you'd hit with raw HTTP, but it ships with the production-grade defaults baked in: automatic Idempotency-Key generation, retry with exponential backoff, webhook signature verification, and typed request/response models generated from the OpenAPI spec.

 Available clients